parthmakwana912/GTU/Readme.md

-# This is README file for the first repository
+# This is README file for the first repository.
+This is the second line.